logicalclocks/maggy/README.rst

-maggy
+Maggy
 =====

-Maggy is a framework for efficient asynchronous optimization of expensive black-box functions.
+Maggy is a framework for efficient asynchronous optimization of expensive black-box functions on top of Apache Spark.
 Compared to existing frameworks, maggy is not bound to stage based optimization algorithms and therefore it is able to make extensive use of early stopping in order to achieve efficient resource utilization.